-We are an older couple (Chris is 75, I am 67) who are retired with a 26 year old son who is currently studying his final University course in London as part of his training contract to qualify as a solicitor.
+We are an older couple (Chris is 77, I am 68) who are retired with a 28 year old son who is currently in the second year of his training contract to qualify as a solicitor.

 We both have bad backs and Chris has heart disease and has had a stroke so although we try to stay fit and active, our days of long walks across Dartmoor are well behind us.